derekgreene11/CS340/README.md

 $${\color{red}DUE \space\space 7/18}$$
 ## Project Step 2 Draft: Normalized + DDL with Sample Data

-- [ ] zip of the following named projectgroup12_step2_DRAFT.zip
+:white_check_mark: zip of the following named projectgroup12_step2_DRAFT.zip

 ## Step 1
 [:white_check_mark]:#

-- [ ] A PDF file containing all the items from Step 1, plus a schema diagram which should follow the (updated) database outline and ER diagram, and the example data used in your database.
+:white_check_mark: A PDF file containing all the items from Step 1, plus a schema diagram which should follow the (updated) database outline and ER diagram, and the example data used in your database.

 :white_check_mark: The .SQL file containing your Data Definition Queries (e.g. DDL.sql) and the sample data INSERT statements